-Car leases tends to get a bad rap, but the truth is leasing a car isn’t any different than renting an apartment.
-Depending on your situation, it makes financial (and emotional) sense.
+Updated March 28: Car leases tend to get a bad rap, but leasing a car isn’t any different than renting an apartment.
+Depending on your situation, it makes financial sense.

-When my wife and I made the decision to lease a new car last year, we started crunching numbers.
-Once I started graduate school that Fall, I would be driving over an hour each day to attend my internship in the morning and classes at night.
+When my wife and I decided to lease a new car last year, we started crunching numbers.
+Once I started graduate school that fall, I would be driving more than an hour each day to attend my internship in the morning and classes at night.
 It was more than my 2001 Honda Accord could handle and at $10 per ride, taking Lyft everywhere would cost nearly $1,000 per month.

 Leasing a car was the perfect solution.
-It ensured we got an incredibly safe car — blind spot sensors, a back-up camera and even Apple CarPlay — without certain hassles of owning.
-With an international move happening within the next few years, we knew we didn’t want to deal with selling a car.
+It ensured we got an incredibly safe car with blind spot sensors, a back-up camera and Apple CarPlay, without certain hassles of owning.
+With an international move happening in the next few years, we knew we didn’t want to deal with selling a car.
 Plus, after driving a 2001 Honda, I no longer wanted the inconvenience of an old car or the responsibility of paying for repairs.
-(Showing up to meetings covered with sweat due to no air conditioning and having a tire explode aren’t the most enjoyable experiences.)
+Showing up to meetings covered with sweat due to no air conditioning and having a tire explode aren’t the most enjoyable experiences.

-After looking at the math, the decision seemed fairly straightforward.
-So we signed a 36-month lease for a 2018 Hyundai Elantra.
-Here’s exactly how much it cost.
+After looking at the math, the decision seemed straightforward.
+We signed a 36-month lease for a 2018 Hyundai Elantra.
+Here’s how much it cost.

 Down payment: $3,000